Last Updated on

 - Cut each chicken breast horizontally to obtain two large, thinner pieces.
 Cut these slices in two vertically, so that you have 4 pieces of schnitzel from 1 chicken breast, each piece should weigh approximately 50 g/ 1.7 oz.
 If the chicken breasts are smaller, cut them only once horizontally and tenderize gently.
 Place each chicken piece between two sheets of plastic foil and tenderize slightly using a meat mallet or a heavy saucepan.
 Sprinkle the chicken generously with salt and pepper.

 - Clean and peel the potatoes.
 Grate them roughly using the large side of a box grated directly onto a clean kitchen towel.
 Form a bundle with the kitchen towel and squeeze the potatoes very well, trying to release as much liquid as possible from the potatoes.

 - Place the squeezed potatoes in a large casserole dish.
 Add the Parmesan and the dried breadcrumbs.
 Mix together very well.

 - Place the flour on a plate and whisk the eggs lightly in a shallow bowl.

 - Coat the chicken pieces in flour, shake to remove the excess, dip them in the eggs and coat with the potato-Parmesan mixture.
 Press lightly to ensure that the coating is holding its place.

-- Heat a large heavy skillet.
+- Heat a large heavy cast-iron skillet or a thick-bottomed non-stick pan.
 Add two tablespoons of the oil.
 When the oil is hot, add the first batch of schnitzel and fry them for about 2-3 minutes on each side until the coating is golden.
-Place the fried schnitzel on the baking tray and continue with the second and maybe third batch.
+Place the fried chicken on the baking tray and continue with the second and maybe third batch.